Montana/portato/README.md

 * Update the Portato GUI.
 * Refactor existing code that can be salvaged to speed this along.
 * Reorganize `imports`, and make a `requirements.txt`.
+* Symlink Portage with this version of Portato, (v2022).

 ## Screenshots